XAP-Software/XAP-Software.github.io/_posts/2022-04-21-nextjs_frontend_framework_with_be_api.md

     )
 }
 ```
-And run app.
-Now we have "Hellow world" on rout `/articles`.
-But we need get articles from BackEnd server
+And run the app.
+Now we have "Hello World" on route `/articles` but we need to get articles from BackEnd server

-In myapp BackEnd server have 2 routes:
+In myapp BackEnd server we have two routes:
 - `http://127.0.0.1:8000/api/article/`
 - `http://127.0.0.1:8000/api/article/<int:pk>`

-Page `/article/` only lists links to article pages.
+The page `/article/` only lists links to the article pages.
-Function `getServerSideProps` without params request articles from BackEnd server and return like page_props
+The function `getServerSideProps` without params request articles from BackEnd server and return like page_props

 ```js
 // pages/articles.js